nexmo-se/opentok-secure-appointment/README.md

 1. [Server](./server/README.md)
 2. [Web Application](./client/README.md)

+_NOTE_: This application is a great starting point for building your solution, and on top of it you should be able able to add your own business logic and features.

 ## User Story

 Assume a healthcare use case of this project, where we would have the following roles: